msavoury/TIL/Java-Concurrency.md

 - 1 - A reference to an object that acts as the lock
 - 2 - The block of code guarded by that lock

+When a thread tries to enter synchronized code, it must first aquire the lock for that code.
+If the lock is already held by a different thred, the thread will block.

+Every java object can implicitly act as a lock for the purposes of synchronization.
+These locks are called intrinsic locks or monitor locks.
+At most, one thread can own an intrinsic lock.

+Intrinsic locks are ```reentrant``` meaning that if a thread tries to acquire a lock which it already holds, the success will succeed.

+###Synchronization Gotchas
+It is a MISTAKE to assume that synchronized blocks are only necessary when WRITING to shared variables.
+- If synchronization is used to manage access to a variable, synchronziation is needed EVERYWHERE that the variable is accessed.

 #Visibility
 - In general, there is no guarantee that a reading thread will see the changes made by a writing thread to a variable.
 - In order to prevent reading state data, the threads must synchronize on a common lock